-Children with special health care needs means children who have chronic physical, developmental, behavioral, or emotional conditions expected to last 12-months or more and who require health and related services of a type or amount beyond that required by children generally.
+Children with special health care needs means children who have chronic physical, developmental, behavioral, or emotional conditions expected to last 12 months or more and who require health and related services of a type or amount beyond that required by children generally.

 - Any child identified as a child with special health care needs will have a written Individual Health Care Plan that will provide all information needed to safely care for the child.
 This plan will be developed with the child's parent and health care provider. - Any child with a known allergy will have a written Individual Allergy and Anaphylaxis Emergency Plan attached to the Individual Health Care Plan that includes clear instructions of action when an allergic reaction occurs.
 Additionally, upon enrollment into the child care program, the parent/guardian will complete form OCFS-LDSS-0792, Day Care Enrollment (Blue Card) or an approved equivalent that will include information regarding the child(s) known or suspected allergies.
-This documentation will be reviewed and updated at least annually or more frequently as needed. - The program may be required, as a reasonable accommodation under the Americans with Disabilities Act, to obtain approval to administer medication if the child needs medication or medical treatment during program hours.
+This documentation will be reviewed and updated at least annually or more frequently as needed.
+The program may be required, as a reasonable accommodation under the Americans with Disabilities Act, to obtain approval to administer medication if the child needs medication or medical treatment during program hours.

-The program may use (check all that apply; at least one MUST be selected): Form OCFS-LDSS-7006, Individual Health Care Plan for a Child with Special Health Care Needs ☐ Other: (please attach the program's plan for individualized care) Additional documentation or instruction may be provided.
-Explain here: Necessary training will be provided as indicated by plan.
-The program may use (check all that apply; at least one MUST be selected): Form OCFS-6029, Individual Allergy and Anaphylaxis Emergency Plan Other: (please attach the program's plan for individualized care) Additional documentation or instruction may be provided.
-Explain here:
+Form OCFS-LDSS-7006 , Individual Health Care Plan for a Child with Special Health Care Needs Other: (please attach the program's plan for individualized care) Additional documentation or instruction may be provided.
+Explain here: The pro ogram may use (check all that apply; at least one MUST be selected): Form OCFS-6029 , Individual Allergy and Anaphylaxis Emergency Plan Other: (please attach the program's plan for individualized care) Additional documentation or instruction may be provided.
+Explain here: Will accept allergy plan from an individuals Additional documentation or instruction may be provided.
+Explain here: Will accept allergy plan from an individuals healthcare provider with all required in for mation included on it. information included on it.